 Driven To Write’s resident Jaguariste remembers a more innocent time when life and advertising met, sniffed one another before hurriedly going their separate ways

 In 2009, I became a little over-excited about a car launch.
-Following a good 40-years of diminished return styling, to be presented with a 21st century interpretation of the Jaguar XJ saloon was exciting beyond all current comprehension.
+Following a good 40-years of diminished return styling, to be presented with a 21st century interpretation of the Jaguar XJ saloon was exciting beyond comprehension.

-Nevertheless, I felt I knew every curve, every crease intimately, having spent so many hours poring over disguised images, attempting to contextualise what was in the end a thoroughly surprising styling execution.
+Nevertheless, I felt I knew every curve, every crease intimately, having spent so many hours poring over disguised images, attempting to contextualise what was in the end a thoroughly unexpected styling execution.
 Suddenly though, peering through the glass, I had a memory, a flashback, a sense of life imitating advertising.
 Allow me to explain.

 A old Jaguar print ad from 1978 featured a young schoolboy staring through the window of a showroom at a contemporary XJ.
 His hand presses against the glass as he stares longingly towards the object of his fancy.
 The tagline simply reads; ‘Someday, someday’.